AlunCallenderPhoto_PipWilcox_077__E9A3086.jpeg

 2 2.png

-More kind words from our Members…
+Kind words from our Members

 It’s with mixed emotions that I shared this group with my Instagram followers - half of me loves the way it is small and intimate but the other half wants the whole world to know about it!
 And the cohorts that have joined since I’ve been in it have all been so wonderful that how can we not tell everyone?
 Pip, I know I’ve said it before but you have created something truly special in this group.
 I love knowing it is there for me.
 It has been such a soul soothing place to be this year.
 I’ve questioned a LOT about myself as I’ve entered my middle years and the support, education, love and knowledge that this group gives me is amazing.
 It’s really helping me feel comfortable and confident in the woman I’m becoming, and I have learnt so much from the incredible workshops and group leaders.